 Yes, we have two brains in our bodies, a gut brain and a head brain.
 In order to understand how to feed our bodies and brains the correct nutrients, we must first gain an understanding of how our two brains integrate with one another.

 The first brain is the one most people are aware of, that gray matter behind our eyes and between our ears.
 For a long time, we assumed neurotransmitters were created there, along with neurons, but recent research has found the existence of a second brain, the one in the gut.
-Believe it or not, this is where the majority of neurotransmitters like dopamine, serotonin, acetylcholine, and gaba are created, based on the foods we eat.
+Michael D. Gershon, M.D.,the father of this brain gut concept called neurogastroenterology and chairman of the Department of Anatomy and Cell Biology at New York–Presbyterian Hospital/Columbia University Medical Center goes into much more detail in his book The Second Brain.
+He explains, believe it or not, the guts is where the majority of neurotransmitters like dopamine, serotonin, acetylcholine, and gaba are created, based on the foods we eat.
 In fact, we create more neurotransmitters in the gut brain than in the head brain.

 What are neurotransmitters?

 Neurotransmitters are messenger molecules, created from the synergy of our DNA and the foods we eat.
 For our brains to function properly, these must remain in balance.
 Stemming from the vagus nerve, neurotransmitters travel and branch out throughout the digestive system, throughout the body, and up to the head brain.
-In other words, what happens in vagus doesn’t stay in vagus in this case!
+In other words in this case, what happens in vagus doesn’t stay in vagus!

 If you really think about it, you are probably quite aware of the physical connection between your head brain and your gut brain.
 Maybe you’ve been faced with the challenge of a presentation or performance, and your stage fright manifests with a tightening gut, difficulty concentrating, breaking out in a sweat, or trembling.
 People with a really bad case of nerves might find themselves nauseous or unable to eat.
 If that worry builds over days, it can result in constipation, diarrhea, or even a hives breakout.
 This is because the head brain and the gut brain are intertwined; what affects one affects the other.